rethinkdb/www/_posts/2015-06-09-s3-batch-upload.md

 title: "Batch image uploading with Amazon S3 and RethinkDB"
 author: Ryan Paul
 author_github: segphault
+hero_image: 2015-06-09-s3-batch-upload.png
 ---

 Many applications provide a way to upload images, offering users a convenient way to share photos and other rich content.
-Driven in part by the ubiquity of built-in cameras on smartphones, image uploading is practically expected in any application with social or messaging dimensions.
+Driven in part by the ubiquity of built-in cameras on smartphones, image uploading is practically expected in any application with social or messaging features.
 Fortunately, cloud-based hosting services like Amazon's S3 can shoulder the burden of storing large amounts of user-generated content.

 Of course, you can also use RethinkDB to store thumbnails, important image